 When it comes to essential oils and flowers, I love to smell all types, as long as they are natural (and preferably organic.)
 I like lavender, but I like rose too.
-If hard pressed it would be difficult for me to choose my absolute favorite.
+If hard pressed it would be difficult for me to only choose one favorite.
 While at certain times I might prefer, for example, geranium to jasmine, I allow for the possibility that my preferences can change depending on the season or even the time of day.
 In terms of aromatherapy, I often choose essential oils based on whether I want to relax or feel energized and focused.

 According to the book Essential Oils, by Susan Curtis, rose essential oil and absolute have relaxing, cooling and toning properties.
 In terms of history,